sireum/proyek-example/readme.md

 ### Compiling

-To compile the source files, the `Build Project` menu item under the `Build` menu in Sireum IVE.
+To compile the source files, use the `Build Project` menu item under the `Build` menu in Sireum IVE.

 ### Running/Debugging